SabinSajeevan/todo/README.md

   - Mark tasks as complete.

 - **State Management**:
-  - Implemented using [Provider/Bloc/Riverpod] to manage the app's state effectively.
+  - Implemented using Riverpod to manage the app's state effectively.

 - **Local Data Persistence**:
   - Uses `sqflite` to store tasks locally on the device, allowing offline access to tasks.